MarkGotham/When-in-Rome/README.md

     (complete first movements, 32 movements), from Tsung-Ping Chen and Li Su's ['BPS-FH' dataset, ISMIR 2018](https://github.com/Tsung-Ping/functional-harmony).

-Originally in the 'RomanText' format (no conversion needed), analysed by Dmitri Tymoczko and colleagues, and included in the supplementary to Tymoczko's forthcoming "TAOM":
+Analyses originally in the 'RomanText' format (no conversion needed), analysed by Dmitri Tymoczko and colleagues, and forming part of the supplementary to Tymoczko's forthcoming "TAOM", include:
 - [Monteverdi madrigals](/Corpus/Early_Choral/Monteverdi,_Claudio/): Complete scores and
   analyses for books 3–5 of the Monteverdi madrigals (48 works) also to be seen in [this part](https://github.com/cuthbertLab/music21/tree/master/music21/corpus/monteverdi)